test-fullautomation/robotframework-tutorial/900_building_testsuites/doc_src/building_testsuites.rst

 * Level 4 (**unwanted, fallback solution only**)

-  The Robot Framework uses the default configuration file that is part of the installation.
+  The Robot Framework uses the default configuration file that is part of the **RobotFramework_TestsuitesManagement** installation.

   This is handled in ``exercise-01``.